“We should spend as much time in thanking God for his benefits as we do in asking him for them.”

 Call our parish St. Vincent de Paul Society at (727) 531-7721.
 The St. VdP Society is operated by volunteers on Mondays-Fridays from 10:00 am - 12:00 pm, hours of caller operation may vary.
 After verifying that you reside within our parish boundaries, they will seek to assist you as best as they can.

-We invite all who worship with us to give donations to the Poor Boxes in the church narthex.
+Thank you for wanting to help this important outreach initiative!
+We invite all to give donations to the Poor Boxes in the church narthex.
 This provides the funds that allow us to assist the many individuals and families we serve.

 Are you considering committing to serving the mission of the St. Vincent de Paul Society?
 Respond to telephone messages, distribute food vouchers, and issue payments for utilities or rent.
 Volunteers will occassionally requisition furniture or clothing from the St. Vincent de Paul Thrift Store.